jgescobar/musicfestapp/README.md

 My third project consisted of using the MEN stack development technologies.
 With a non relational database of Mongodb, I was able to come up with an application that incorporated the Spotify API to allow specific data obtained from Spotify to be used within my own application.

-##ERD

-This is where my ERD will go

 ## OAUTH
 I used Passport and Spotify OAuth to launch my login in with Spotify authentication.